On the frame property of Hermite functions and exploration of their frame sets: Preliminaries

 First, observe that it is easy to obtain a crude polynomial bound for $\mathcal{L}_n$, as we have

 Here, the notation ${\lfloor m \rfloor}$ stands for the greatest integer less than or equal to $m$.
 Note that the binomial coefficient may be huge, but this estimate becomes useful once $x$ is, say, larger than $x_n$, the largest root of $\mathcal{L}_n$.
-Our estimate~\eqref{eq:bound_xn} will be useful in the calculations to prove Theorem~\ref{thm:main} for $n$ sufficiently small, which in our case is $n \leq 36$.
+Our estimate~\eqref{eq:bound_xn} will be useful in the calculations to prove Theorem~\ref{thm:main} for $n$ sufficiently small, which in our case is $n \leq 32$.

-In the other direction, i.e., for large $n$, we use the following estimates, obtained from contemporary bounds on the values of Laguerre polynomials by Krasikov \cite{MR2168916}, \cite{MR2287374}. \begin{lemma} For $n \geq 11$, the following estimates are simultaneously true.
+In the other direction, i.e., for large $n$, we use the following estimates, obtained from contemporary bounds on the values of Laguerre polynomials by Krasikov \cite{MR2168916}, \cite{MR2287374}.
+We are grateful to the anonymous referee for improving our original estimate \eqref{Lag_est3} and we also use the proof provided by the referee for this particular estimate. \begin{lemma} For $n \geq 6$, the following estimates are simultaneously true.

-In addition, for generalized Laguerre polynomials we noticed that we can painlessly prove the following estimate: